 SHOCK & SUSPENSION

-Absorbing bumps at the front is a Rockshox Recon fork with 100mm of travel, rebound adjustment and lockout to increase climbing efficiency.
-The 32mm stanchions are reasonably stiff and Rockshox classify this fork for XC and all mountain use.
+Absorbing bumps at the front is a SR Suntour XCT with 80mm of travel, rebound adjustment and lockout to increase climbing efficiency.
+The 30mm stanchions are reasonably stiff and Suntour classify this fork for XC and all mountain use.

 This means you can push it hard through rough terrain with no problem.
 It will also hold its own on jumps and small drops but if these features become a regular part of your rides, you will probably want to upgrade the fork to something more capable.

-A 1×11 drivetrain made up of SRAM NX shifters and derailleurs, SRAM NX cranks and a KMC chain gives you just about enough range for your adventures.
+A 3×8 drivetrain made up of Shimano Altus M310 shifters and derailleurs, Shimano cranks and a KMC chain gives you just about enough range for your adventures.

-Pedals are not included with the Overdrive.
-However most new bikes do not come with pedals as pedal choice is personal to each rider.
+No pedals are included with the Overdrive which is typical, as most new bikes do not come with pedals as pedal choice is personal to each rider.

 STEM & HANDLEBARS